Moeen considering England Ashes approach

 Without him, England were left with a dearth of options.
 Leg-spinner Rehan Ahmed played one Test in the winter, but is just 18 years old, while Surrey's Will Jacks has two caps, but batting is a stronger suit than his off-spin.
 Leg-spinner Matt Parkinson cannot get in Lancashire's team and Liam Dawson has been out of Test cricket for six years.

-Moeen, though, would be an ideal replacement - there is argument to suggest he is still the premier spinner in England, even is he has not played a red-ball game since his last Test in September 2021.
+Moeen, though, would be an ideal replacement - there is argument to suggest he is still the premier spinner in England, even if he has not played a red-ball game since his last Test in September 2021.

 He has taken 195 Test wickets - only two England spinners have taken more - and his five hundreds would bring runs to the lower-order.